 I find it’s quite similar to gingerbread without the heat of ginger.
 The recipe goes light on everything above, so feel free to add more to fit your taste preferences.

 All right, I think that’s all the recipe notes I have for you.
-If you make this low carb mug cookie or make changes, let me know what you think.
+If you make this recipe, let me know what you think.
 You can leave a comment on this post or feel free to snap a pic and tag me on Instagram @mugsformuscles.

 Cookie Butter High Protein Oatmeal